srsly-melvin/srsly-melvin/README.md

   PONY TOWN RELATED:</summary>
   <p>pls give some space!! i dont mind covering w/ skin or text or boops or kisses but please, don't randomly go hug me or boop me if you aren't required to.</p>
   <p>i can only use a sort of narrative style roleplay whenever i'm in a roleplay, obv's</p>
-  <p>hey so my mouse double clicks on accident sometimes, might look at ur direction on accident so... dont take it weird pls!!!</p>
+  <p>hey so my mouse double clicks on accident sometimes, might look at ur direction on accident so... dont take it weird pls!!!</p></details>
-  <p>@the-minesweeper alt for c+h, prob for hour-farming too idk :^ tryna get comfy w/ stranger ints</p></details>

 $\color{#3f94ee}{\textsf{last updated 6/11/26 (mm/dd)}}$

+[@the-minesweeper](https://github.com/the-minesweeper) alt for c+h, prob for hour-farming too idk :^ tryna get comfy w/ stranger ints

 <!--
 **srsly-melvin/srsly-melvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.